-A business continuity plan refers to an organization’s system of procedures to restore critical business functions in the event of unplanned disaster.
-These disasters could include natural disasters, security breaches, service outages, or other potential threats.
-Business continuity planning (BCP) enables organizations to resume business operations with minimal downtime, saving them resources in their response to what can often be a serious business interruption.
+A business continuity plan refers to an organization’s system of procedures to restore critical business functions in the event of an unplanned disaster.
+These disasters could include natural disasters, cyberattacks, service outages, or other potential threats.
+Business continuity planning (BCP) enables organizations to resume business operations with minimal downtime.

 An optimized business continuity plan encompasses three main components.

 First, a company needs to be resilient.
 That means key business functions are designed within the context of potential disasters.
 The business continuity team runs a risk assessment against each function for weaknesses and susceptibilities, then establishes protections against them.
 This supports ongoing risk management policies.

 Second, stakeholders prioritize functions and determine which need to be brought online first.
 Disaster recovery is a key factor, and the faster functions can return to an operational state, the less likely the organization is to sustain lasting damage.
 IT stakeholders set disaster recovery time goals and develop an actionable disaster recovery plan.
 After mission-critical functions return to working order, team members work down the list of priority functions, utilizing third-party support to implement recovery strategies as needed.

 Third, organizations require a contingency plan with branching paths that describe chains of command, stakeholder responsibilities, and any necessary technical knowledge necessary for emergency management within established disaster scenarios.
 Finally, an optimized business continuity plan includes a recovery time objective (RTO) to establish the speed at which business operations must be recovered, and a business impact analysis (BIA) to determine how successful recovery efforts were.
 Likewise, a disaster report shows stakeholders how the disaster recovery planning process can improve in the future.